Good Trouble Makers

 Good Trouble Makers exists to build capacity for artists and activists who center the rejection of white body supremacy and instead favor the fostering of creative collaboration and community organization.
 GTM connects to the greater sociopolitical landscape by having a foundation in safety while inviting pleasure, levity, and healing into our queer art making.

-Good Trouble Makers acknowledges that having a collective of diverse racial and cultural individuals brings very different lived experiences to our shared space.
+Good Trouble Makers acknowledge that as individuals we bring very different lived experiences to our multi-racial and multi-cultural shared space.
 Good Trouble Makers hold ourselves accountable as we endeavor to have honest and open conversations and collaborations.
 Accountability is further developed through White Working Groups and BIPOC Affinity Groups.

 As a queer, Black-led organization that is always operating at the intersections of art, activism, and queer and BIPOC community, Good Trouble Makers was built for this moment and the work that comes next.
 Our collaborative was founded so that together we can work to divest from white supremacy and create a community of mutual support that recognizes our membership as whole people, not just agents of economic and creative output.